 - IR-5: Parent of a U.S. Citizen who is at least 21 years old

-Family Preference Immigrant Visas are limited in quantity each year.
-These visa types are for more distant relatives of a U.S. citizen and some relatives of a Lawful Permanent Resident (LPR).
+Family preference immigrant visas are limited in quantity each year.
+These visa types are for more distant relatives of a U.S. citizen and some relatives of a lawful permanent resident.
 The family preference categories are:

 - F1: Family first preference.
 Includes unmarried sons and daughters of U.S. citizens and their minor children, if they have any.

 - F2: Family second preference.
 Includes spouses, minor children, and unmarried sons and daughters, age 21 and older, of lawful permanent residents.
 A minimum of seventy-seven percent of all visas available for this category will go to the spouses and children and the remainder is allocated to unmarried sons and daughters.

 - F3: Family third preference.
 Includes married sons and daughters of U.S. citizens, their spouses, and their minor children.

 - F4: Family fourth preference.
 Includes brothers and sisters of U.S. citizens, their spouses, and their minor children, if the U.S. citizens are at least 21 years of age.

 Grandparents, aunts, uncles, in-laws, and cousins cannot sponsor a relative for immigration in the United States.
 It is incredibly important to work with a reputable family immigration attorney in Albuquerque, New Mexico.